 Author, Speaker, Sales Expert

-Thus beginning his selling career, he expounded an idea of "Tested Selling Sentences" "Don't Sell the Steak--Sell the Sizzle" was the wise crack he transformed to a business philosophy that lead to the creation of a word laboratory known as "Sizzle Labs," to weigh and measure the relative ability of words to motivate people.
+He expounded an idea of "Tested Selling Sentences" "Don't Sell the Steak--Sell the Sizzle" was the wise crack he transformed to a business philosophy that lead to the creation of a word laboratory known as "Sizzle Labs," to weigh and measure the relative ability of words to motivate people.

 Over 125 universities, business schools and individuals teach the Sizzle Lab methods.
 Men and women of the Air Force receive monthly training in the Sizzle Lab methods.
 The Marine Corps also uses his methods in recruiting.
 Even federal prisoners take his course in rehabilitation centers.